BuckleyResearchLtd/cloudedhills/src/content/misc/about.md

 ---
 title: about
 ---
 This about section is too long.
 I will cut it down.
 In the meantime, if you want to contact me, the best way is by [email](mailto:joe@buckleyresearch.com).
+If you like my work and want to support me, don't.
+[Donate to Wikipedia instead](https://donate.wikimedia.org/w/index.php).

 ## Clouded Hills
 Welcome to clouded hills, my place on the internet.